a. Special categories

 8. Data Sharing

 We may disclose data and personal information with third parties, including third party service providers and other entities in the group.
 We require third parties to respect the security of your data and treat it in accordance with the law.
 We will share data with third parties where required by law, where necessary to administer the working relationship with you or where we have another legitimate interest in doing so.
 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.
-We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the particularly context of a business reorganization or group restructuring exercise, for system maintenance support and hosting of data.
-Sensitive information will be used and disclosed only for the purpose for which it was provided (or a directly related secondary purpose), unless you agree otherwise or there is a relevant legislated restriction.
+We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the particular context of a business reorganization or group restructuring exercise, for system maintenance support and hosting of data.
+Sensitive information will be used and disclosed only for the purpose for which it was provided (or a directly related secondary purpose), unless you agree otherwise or there is a relevant legislated ability or restriction.

 Notice for Australian Employees